-Quarantine or Isolation Due to COVID-19
+Quarantine or Isolation Due to Communicable Disease

-Student should continually monitor themselves for COVID-19 symptoms and get tested for the virus if they have symptoms or have been in close contact with someone with COVID-19.
+Student should continually monitor themselves for symptoms of COVID-19 and other resperatory illnesses and get tested if they have symptoms or have been in close contact with someone who is ill.
 Student should reach out to instructors as soon as possible if they become ill or need to isolate or quarantine, in order to make alternate plans for how to proceed with the course.
 Students are strongly encouraged to communicate with their Instructor concerning their illness and the anticipated extent of their absence from the course (either in-person or remote).
 The instructor will work with the student to provide alternative ways to complete the course work.